Ashley Scenic River

 Recreational Access

-Ashley River Park – Currently under development, this park is located on the north bank of the Ashley River adjacent to Bacons Bridge Road and the Ashborough subdivision.
+Ashley River Park – This public park is located on the north bank of the Ashley River adjacent to and accessed from Bacons Bridge Road to the Renken Road entrance.
+The park provides a canoe-kayak launch, river-side walking trails, fishing pond, playground, splash pad, dog park, picnic shelters, and event pavilion.

 Colonial Dorchester State Historic Site – This location is one of the earliest European settlements in South Carolina.
 It is the townsite of Dorchester, a trading village started in 1696.
 Today the site features ongoing archaeological surveys, historic structures, exhibits, and walking trails along the Ashley River.
 The site is located off Dorchester Road in Summerville.

-Jessen Landing – This public landing on the Ashley River provides a boat ramp, docks, fishing pier, boardwalk along the river, and plenty of parking.
-The site is located in Summerville at the end of Ladson Road just off Dorchester Road.
+Herbert Jessen Landing – This public landing on the Ashley River is located in Summerville at the end of Ladson Road just off Dorchester Road.
+The site provides a boat ramp, docks, fishing pier, boardwalk along the river, a picnic shelter with tables, and plenty of parking.

 Ashley River Road – The State's oldest highway parallels the Ashley River.
 The road was established in 1691 and is now listed in the National Register of Historic Places and is a National Scenic Byway.
 Many historic properties are located along Ashley River Road and the river, including Middleton Place, Drayton Hall and Magnolia Gardens.